-To celebrate their latest route, Monarch invited me and a group of lovely bloggers to have a little taste of Portugal through an exciting Portuguese cooking event with the Atelier des Chefs cookery school in London.
+I was invited with a group of lovely bloggers to have a little taste of Portugal through an exciting Portuguese #FlavoursOfLisbon cooking event at the Atelier des Chefs cookery school in London.

 It was a lovely evening that involved drinks and nibbles to start with and then we moved onto cooking and finally dining with a 2 course meal and even more drinks!
 Woohoo!!
 How great is that?